bartificer/programming-by-stealth/docs/pbs55.md

 </ul>
 ```

-Note that there’s no need to apply any classes to the list items themselves now, all the styling is done on the `<ul>` tag itself.
+Note that there’s no need to apply any classes to the list items themselves now.
+All the styling is done on the `<ul>` tag itself.

 ### Inlined Lists